DavidKN10/yt-video-downloader/README.md

 Next to "Save Thumbnail?" you will see a dropdown menu that will give you the options "Yes" and "No".
 If "Yes" is chosen, the thumbnail will be saved on the same location where you are saving the video.
 If "No" is chosen, the thumbnail will not be saved.
-Now, in the "Choose a Format" dropdown menu, you can choose between MP3 or MP4 and the video will be saved in that format.
+Now, in the "Choose a Format" dropdown menu, you can choose between MP3 or MP4 and the video will be saved in the chosen format.

 <p>
     <img src="markdown files/window.jpg">